aryansbtloe/com.aryansbtloe.factsandquotes.ios/index.md

-Permission is granted to temporarily download one copy of Template per device for personal, non-commercial transitory viewing only.
+Permission is granted to temporarily download one copy of Facts and Quotes per device for personal, non-commercial transitory viewing only.
 This is the grant of a license, not a transfer of title, and under this license you may not: